francabrera/ibmqx-user-guides/README.rst

 - `Oficial web <http://docutils.sourceforge.net/rst.html>`_
 - `Sphinx-doc quickstart <http://www.sphinx-doc.org/en/stable/rest.html>`_

-You can generate the documentation lile HTML using.
+You can generate the documentation in format HTML using.

 .. code:: sh

     make doc

 You can export the documenatation in other formats like "epub", "text" or others.

 .. code:: sh

     make epub

-you can find more info about this formats using:
+You can find more info about this formats using:

 .. code:: sh

     make help

 Test
 ~~~~